The Pants Graph of a Free Group: Pants Decompositions and Pants Graphs of Free Groups

-In Figure \ref{fig:distance_three}, there exists a common separating curve that can be obtained from both the left and the right configurations by applying an Elementary move I. Once this curve is fixed, the remaining two curves intersect exactly once.
+In Figure \ref{fig:distance_three}, one can get a common separating curve from both the left and the right configurations by applying an Elementary move I. Once this curve is fixed, the remaining two curves intersect exactly once.
 In particular, in such situations the interchange of two simple closed curves intersecting once determines a path in \(\Pants_n^+\) of length at most five.
 In general, we can give a statement as follows.

-\begin{proposition} For each \(n \geq 3\), there exists a constant \(D = D(n) > 0\) with the following property: if two pants decompositions \((P_X, h_X, X)\) and \((Q_X, h_X, X)\) differ by a single curve, as illustrated in Figure~\ref{fig:surface_move_i}, then the distance between the corresponding vertices of \(\Pants_n^+\) is at most \(D\).
+\begin{proposition} For each $n \geq 3$, there exists a constant $D = D(n) > 0$ with the following property.
+Let $h_X \colon R_n \to X$ be a homotopy equivalence to an orientable surface $X$.
+Suppose two pants decompositions $(P_X, h_X, X)$ and $(Q_X, h_X, X)$ differ in exactly one curve, with the differing pair having intersection number one as in Figure \ref{fig:surface_move_i}.
+More precisely, suppose the following. \begin{enumerate} \item There is a separating curve of $P_X \cap Q_X$ that bounds a once-holed torus $Y$; \item $P_X - Y = Q_X - Y$; and \item $i(P_X \cap Y, Q_X \cap Y) = 1$. \end{enumerate} Then the distance between the corresponding vertices in $\Pants_n^+$ is at most $D$.

 \end{proposition}